Banghat

 Banghat was an important place between Dugadda and Pauri Garhwal during the British Raj.
 It had a dak bungalow.
-It is the centre place for nearby villages like Bunga, Seela, Bilkhet, Chamoli, Garigaon.
+It is the centre place for nearby villages like Bunga, Seela, Bilkhet, Chamolisain, Garigaon.
 It is main junction between district headquarters (Pauri) and Main Mandi Duggada before the existence of Kotdwara as a business hub.
-It was having Jhula Pul (Bridge) to connect Langoor patti and Maniyar Patti before the construction of the new Iron Bridge.
+It was having Jhula Pul (Bridge) to connect Langoor Patti and Maniyar Patti before the construction of the new Iron Bridge.
 PWD used to collect toll tax for the bridge.
 Recently people rallied against the toll tax and in 2012 the government removed the toll tax.

+It has numerous shops.
+Banghat and the adjoining villages (Seela) mostly have a Hindu population.
+The main language spoken is Garhwali and there is also a tourist camp nearby.
+The most common creed here is the Kalas.